Evolution of social norms for moral judgment: Methods

-Each round, after all pairwise games have occurred and all reputations have been updated, a randomly chosen individual considers updating their strategy.
+Each round, after all pairwise games have occurred and all reputations have been updated, a randomly chosen individual considers updating either their strategy or their group identity.
 They compare their payoff, averaged over all games in which they have played, to that of another random individual in the population.
-If the focal individual has strategy $i$ and is in group $I$, and their comparison partner has strategy $j$ and is in group $J$, they copy their partner's strategy with a probability given by the Fermi function
+We consider two possibilities: \begin{enumerate} \item imitating \emph{group membership}, in which an individual decides whether to change their group membership to that of their comparison partner. \item imitating \emph{behavioral strategy}, in which an individual decides whether to adopt the behavioral strategy of their comparison partner. \end{enumerate} If the focal individual has strategy $s$ and is a member of group $I$, and their comparison partner has strategy $s^\prime$ and is in group $J$, they copy their partner's comparison trait (either group identity or behavioral strategy) with a probability given by the Fermi function